spamathur/SocialMedia/README.md

 -  Uses Gson to serialize objects(like posts, comments, user lists, etc.) into Json format before sending it back to the client.
 -  Ends the session when the appropriate commands comes in.
 -  Catches IOException

+Below are Phase 1 Classes:

+## Comment Class

+This class represents a comment on a post in the system.
+Each comment has a unique ID, a creator, content, and upvote/downvote counts.

+### Key Methods

+- `upvote()`: Increments the upvote count of the comment.
+- `downvote()`: Increments the downvote count of the comment.

+## CommentsManager Class

+This class manages all comments in the system.
+It provides functionality for creating, deleting, and searching for comments.

+### Key Methods

+- `createComment(String postID, String creator, String content)`: Creates a new comment on a post.
+- `deleteComment(String commentID)`: Deletes a comment from the system.
+- `findComment(String commentID)`: Finds a comment by its ID.
+- `readComments()`: Reads comment data from a file.
+- `writeComments()`: Writes comment data to a file.